Enveloppe/mkdocs-publisher-template/README.md

 ---
-title: Configuration
-share: true
+title: Creating & publishing your own blog
 ---

-# Configuration
 ## Mkdocs configuration

+You need to configure the plugin to work properly, and in parallels, the `mkdocs` configuration.

+You can see more information about the site creation using [The Material Mkdocs Documentation](https://squidfunk.github.io/mkdocs-material/creating-your-site/#advanced-configuration).

-In your new `publish_blog` folder, you will spot a `mkdocs.yml`.
+In your new cloned blog, you will spot a `mkdocs.yml`.
 This file allows you to customize your blog!
 The most important to edit :
 1. `site_name`
 2. `site_description`
 3. `site_url` (critical) : By default, it's `https://github_username.io/repo_name`[^1]